The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * Void Reaping
 * Cross Reaping > Lemure’s Slice
 * Communio >> Priority System
-* * If no combo, 50 soul and gluttony off CD use Gluttony and do Gibbet / Gallows
+  * If no combo, 50 Soul and Gluttony off CD use Gluttony and do Gibbet / Gallows.
-  * If no combo, <50 soul then use Soul Slice into Gluttony and do Gibbet / Gallows
+  * If no combo, < 50 Soul then use Soul Slice into Gluttony and do Gibbet / Gallows.
   * If in combo then use the combo action.
-After combo if you are sub 50 soul you will have to soul slice then Gluttony, otherwise Gluttony after combo and do Gibbet / Gallows
+After combo if you are sub 50 soul you will have to Soul Slice then Gluttony, otherwise Gluttony after combo and do Gibbet / Gallows.
 * Finish spending Soul Slices and Soul after this sequence to maximize potion.

 Description: